DavidPetit/Wemos_D1_mini_pro_SHT30/README.md

 # Wemos_D1_mini_pro_SHT30
-Arduino based code with Wemos D1 mini Pro and SHT30 shield.
+Wemos D1 mini Pro & SHT30 shield using Arduino and MQTT.

-My goal is to have the SHT30 connected to the internet through wifi and publish data on a MQTT broker (I am using Mosquitto).
+The goal is to have the SHT30 connected to the internet through wifi and publish temperature/humidity values on a MQTT broker.
 This code should work with any ESP8266 board and any MQTT broker.

 ## Requirements